Apideck vs. Unified.to: which Unified API Is built for real-time products?

 Apideck provides native webhooks for some providers, but relies on polling for others.
 Virtual webhooks poll every 24 hours.

-Unified.to is real-time by default.
-It uses native webhooks where supported, and emulates them with high-frequency polling where not.
+Unified.to delivers updates using native and virtual webhooks, with data retrieved directly from source APIs instead of relying on scheduled polling.
 You don't manage jobs, retries, or state tracking.
 Unified.to emits consistent, structured events when data changes—no stale cache or delay.

 One schema across systems—not just common fields